Markus-cod/to-do-react-exercise/README.md

 - Mark tasks as completed
 - Delete tasks you no longer need
-- Filter tasks by status (All, Active, Completed)
 - Responsive design that works on different screen sizes
+- Light and dark styles

 ## Technologies Used
 - React
-- React Hooks (useState)
+- React Hooks (useState, useEffect)
 - Tailwind CSS for styling
+- Framer motion for animations
 - HTML

 ## Getting Started